 Grillo

 Swordfish is a lean fish, ideal for low-calorie diets.
-It can be purchased fresh or thawed.
+It can be purchased fresh or defrosted.

 Italia, Sicilia